 Gatherings and occasions

 In Phase 3, places of worship can now re-open for personal prayer, communal prayer and congregational services – with limited numbers, hygiene measures and physical distancing in place.
+Face coverings should be worn.

 Restrictions can also now be eased on the attendance at funerals, marriage ceremonies and civil partnership registrations, also with limited numbers and in strict adherence to public health measures.